RevesK1ng/reverscodes/reverscodes rivals/README.md

 ## Server-Side Comment System

-The website now features a real-time comment system powered by Netlify Functions and MongoDB.
+The website features a real-time comment system powered by Netlify Functions and MongoDB.

 ### Features:
 - **Real-time comments** - All users see the same comments